vetler/minihttpserver/README.md

 # MiniHttpServer

 A minimal library for embedding an HTTP server, written in Scala.

+## How to use

+Assuming you use SBT, add the following resolver and library dependencies:

+    :::scala
+    resolvers += "Roeim.net repository" at "http://roeim.net/maven"

+    libraryDependencies ++= Seq(
+      "net.roeim.minihttpserver" %% "minihttpserver" % "0.1"
+    )

-To use it, extend *MiniHttpServer* and define routes, as shown here in an example taken from the test code:
+Next, extend *MiniHttpServer* and define routes, as shown here in an example taken from the test code:

     :::scala
     class TestServer extends MiniHttpServer {